mluckyw/AN_heatcond_1D/README.md

 and yes, i put too much work for this program that probably does not affect my grade so much.<br>

 # What can this program do
-- Calculating the temperature for 2 dimensional heat conduction with each end holds at 0 degree celcius<br>
+- Calculating the temperature for one dimensional heat conduction with each end holds at 0 degree celcius<br>
 - With input at the command window such as :<br>
   - Rod length<br>
   - Order of Fourier Series<br>